Aniket-8719/Aniket-8719/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm Aniket</h1>
 <!-- <h3 align="center">A passionate Software Development Engineer from India</h3> -->

- **<h3 align="left">🚀 Passionate fullstack web developer, creating robust and scalable web applications.
+ **<h3 align="left">🚀 Passionate full-stack web developer, creating robust and scalable web applications.
 Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.</h3>**

-- 🔭 I’m currently working on [ashopiy](https://www.ashopiy.com/)

-- 🌱 I’m currently learning **Data Structure & Algorithm**
+- ⚙️ I have a solid understanding of **Data structures and algorithms**, which I apply to build fast, scalable, and efficient backend systems.

 - 👨‍💻 All of my projects are available at [portfolio website](https://aniket-8719.github.io/myportfolio/) for more information and to get in touch.